dardino/promise-decorators/README.md

-# promise-tools
+# promise-decorators
-set of promise tools and decorators
+This library contains a set of ES6 Promise Tools and Decorators

+## quick start